Private Hitting Lessons Near Fresno Or Clovis, CA For Youth Baseball & Fastpitch Softball Beginners

 In case you missed the background information of Part-1,

-Zack is a 14-year-old hitter from Visalia, California, which is approximately an hour drive from me, one way.
+Zack is a 14-year-old hitter from Visalia, California, which is approximately an hour drive from me.
 And this is the first time I worked with him since about a year ago.
 We’ve had about half a dozen session together in total.
 And what I like about Zack is he asks a lot of really good questions during our sessions.

 And before we started this session, Zack was having a challenge with hitting line drives.
 He was either hitting the ball on the ground or non-productive balls in the air.